jgjimmy/ssmg/README.md

 State-Space Ising Model code

 This code uses the Multi-Graph State-Space Ising Model to create the figures shown in:
 Gaudreault, J., Shimazaki, H. and Saxena, A. (2019).
 Online Estimation of Multiple Dynamic Graphs in Pattern Sequences.
+Presented at IJCNN 2019.
 Available at: https://arxiv.org/abs/1901.07298
 To generate the figures in that paper, please follow the following steps:
 Figure 2
 1. Run “figure2_data_fit.py”.
 This generates data from a generative J matrix with 2 graphs and fits a model online.
 The first graph is likely to generate the image of a cross, while the second one is likely to generate images of a “T”.
 The weights follow sine waves.
 This will save the fitted J and weights at every time step in a pickle file “Data_fig2” in the “Data” folder.
 The folder will be created if it doesn’t exist.